Caramelized Baby Summer Squash with Herbed Breadcrumbs

 1 cup breadcrumbs, preferably homemade

-1 tablespoon dried herbs such as Italian Herbs blend or a mix of oregano, marjoram, and thyme (or 1/4 cup fresh minced herbs such as basil, mint, or a mixture)
+1 tablespoon dried herbs (Italian blend, or mix of oregano, marjoram, and thyme) or ¼ cup fresh minced herbs (basil, mint, or a mixture)

 METHOD:

 Heat a large skillet over medium-high heat.
-Film pan with oil then add the onions.
-Season with salt and pepper and sauté until clear and tender.
+Add a light film of olive oil and the diced onions.
+Season with a pinch of salt and pepper, and sauté until translucent and tender, about 5 minutes.
 Remove to a bowl and reserve.

-While the squash is cooking after being turned, drizzle the bread crumbs with just enough oil to moisten them.
-Add the herbs to the crumbs and season with salt and pepper.
+While the squash cooks, drizzle the breadcrumbs with just enough oil to moisten.
+Stir in the herbs and season lightly with salt and pepper.

 YIELD: Serves 4